 • Builds upper body strength

-• Helps develop core strength
+• Helps develop core stability (through bracing and maintaining position)

 Weight Ranges for the Bench